 Given the usual reverse rubberband effect of too much followed by too little, I stopped for a time.
 Then, Facebook became my main stop with infrequent trips to LinkedIn.
 It’s as if Facebook became my comfort zone in which I could escape from all the rest.

-However, I’m happy to say that for the last several months I am purposely more mindful about how I spend my time.
-Once I took a good look at how I spend my time, I saw the value in some of the venues I left behind.
-I now spend time on the social networks that are the most responsive to my needs.
-I find that it streamlines my process and lessens the buzz of clutter.
+However, the best solution is to purposely be more mindful about how you spend your time.
+Once you take a good look at how you spend your time, you will see the value in some of the venues and the ones that don’t work so well for you.
+Then, you can spend your time on the social networks that are the most responsive to your needs.
+So, streamline your process and lessen the buzz of clutter.

-The really wonderful part about social media is that I’ve connected with long-lost cousins, old friends, and made new friends all over the world.
-And, for that, I am eternally grateful.
+The really wonderful part about social media is that you can connect with long-lost cousins, old friends, and made new friends all over the world.
+And, that’s definitely something of value.
 But the rest needs a business plan and a budget to succeed.

 Blue lights are emitted from our cell phones, laptops, radio dials, and more in our modern world.
 Do you know that some truckers use blue lights to stay awake on their long hauls?
 The issue is that blue light interferes with the production of melatonin in our bodies.
 We need melatonin to induce sleep.

-I routinely turn off my printer, screens, laptop, and tablets before I go to bed.
-I recommend that you turn off all devices about an hour before bedtime to allow your body to produce the melatonin it needs to sleep.
+So, instead, routinely turn off your printer, screens, laptop, and tablets before you go to bed.
+You might also turn off all devices about an hour before bedtime to allow your body to produce the melatonin it needs to sleep.
 A good night’s sleep will calm the clutter in your head nicely but little or no sleep makes it much worse.

 Emotions of every kind run rampant on social media.
 Good marketers know that emotions are a very effective tactic.
 But, to be continually barraged with tear-jerker posts confuses your own emotions and contributes to the clutter.
-I find that the best and most enduring posts are those that state their message simply and carry a quiet impact.
+So, perhaps the best and most enduring posts are those that state their message simply and carry a quiet impact.

-I am so weary of ads and images that are purposefully designed to tug at our heartstrings.
-I’m fairly ‘socialwise’ and have developed a thick skin compared to when I first got on social media.
-However, I still have to be mindful about the amount of time I spend simply looking through the feeds because it’s emotionally draining and counter-productive.
+You’re probably tired of ads and images that are purposefully designed to tug at your heartstrings.
+In addition, you may also be fairly ‘socialwise’ and have a thick skin in comparison to when you first signed onto social media.
+However, you must still be aware of the amount of time you spend looking through the feeds because it’s emotionally draining and counter-productive.

 When you meditate, clutter naturally dissolves and flows away.
-I can’t emphasize enough how important it is to take time in the morning and again in the late afternoon for 20 – 30 minutes of quiet meditation.
+There cannot be enough emphasize about how important it is to take time in the morning and again in the late afternoon for 20 – 30 minutes of quiet meditation.
 Until the world stops and there are no more stressors to be found, we need to meditate.

-Sometimes my head is buzzing so much that I can’t relax enough to meditate.
-When that happens I do deep breathing (in through the nose, out through the mouth) and stretching.
+Sometimes your head might be buzzing so much that you can’t relax enough to meditate.
+When that happens, do deep breathing (in through the nose, out through the mouth) and stretching.
 That usually helps enough to relax enough to enter into meditation with good results.
 Though sometimes, it’s impossible so then I try to think “above the clutter.”